 Asking yourself, “How much should I borrow?” instead of, “How much could I borrow?” is an important distinction.
-Rather than focusing on the largest Glossary Term: loan amount you could possibly get from a Glossary Term: mortgage, Glossary Term: home equity loan or Glossary Term: home equity line of credit, this approach focuses on the amount that comfortably fits your Glossary Term: budget.
+Rather than focusing on the largest loan amount you could possibly get from a mortgage or home equity line of credit, this approach focuses on the amount that comfortably fits your budget.

 Finally, keep in mind how much you can afford to borrow without putting the rest of your financial plans on hold.
 This can help you build a stronger future, because you’ll be better informed and better equipped to be a successful homeowner.